2012 World Poll Some 'Top 10' lists of 2012 around the world...

 Nuri Bilge Ceylan's masterclass in Kustendorf, Serbia

-Nuri Bilge Ceylan together with Ercan Kesal, one of the actors and co-scriptwriters of 'Once Upon A Time in Anatolia', was in Kustendorf, Serbia to show his films and to give a masterclass to the international film students.
-Two times Golden Palm winner director Emir Kusturica is the founder, director and selector of the Kustendorf film festival.
+Nuri Bilge Ceylan was in Kustendorf, Serbia to show his films and to give a masterclass to the international film students.
+Film director Emir Kusturica is the founder, director and selector of the International film festival Kustendorf.
 January 2012

 Nuri Bilge Ceylan's masterclass in Kustendorf, Serbia